Oleh-Synytskyi/distributed.systems/Lab_6/README.md

 # Run Server and Client

-1. Run server is next arguments:
+ 1 Run server is next arguments:

     mvn clean compile exec:java -D exec.args="localhost 8080"

+ I use the argument localhost and port

+ 2 Run client used arguments